What Is User-Generated Content and How Can It Support Growth Strategy?

 While every piece of user-generated content is valuable, every once in a while, you find a nugget that really resonates with your crowd.

-Once you find those valuable tidbits, they will accelerate your growth strategy and can even become a cornerstone of your marketing plan for years to come.
+Once you identify those valuable insights, they can accelerate your growth strategy and become a cornerstone of your marketing plan for years to come.

 Author Bio